ÖAMTC (Photo: Robert Spohr).

 Entry regulations and measures on site

-The be-all and end-all of a successful trip is information in advance: The corona measures on site can not only change quickly, but also differ within a country.
-In order not to experience any nasty surprises when visiting a restaurant or museum, you should find out about the respective measures on site before you start your journey.
-"It is also advisable to check the specific rules for entry and the measures on site in good time and to ensure that the 3-G certificate is still valid," concludes ÖAMTC lawyer Verena Pronebner.
+The key to a successful trip is information in advance: Not only can local corona measures change quickly, but they can also differ within a country.
+In order to avoid unpleasant surprises when visiting a restaurant or museum, you should find out about the respective local measures before you travel.
+"It is also advisable to check the specific rules for entry and the measures on site in good time and to make sure that the 3G certificate is still valid," advises ÖAMTC lawyer Verena Pronebner in conclusion.

 Leave a Comment